inconvergent/orbitals_speedup/README.md

 Orbitals
 =============

-Orbitals is inspired by the naive optimization process that Jared Tarbell has implemented in his "[Happy Place](http://www.complexification.net/gallery/machines/happyPlace/index.php)" algorithm.
+Orbitals is based on the naive optimization process that Jared Tarbell has implemented in his "[Happy Place](http://www.complexification.net/gallery/machines/happyPlace/index.php)" algorithm.
 Nodes are created in some, more or less structured arangement,